What is the Montessori Preschool Program?

 - Creative intelligence and imagination

-When Children can start the Montessori Half Day (3-6) Program
+When can Children start the Montessori Preschool Program?

-Children can enter this session when they have had their third (3) birthday, on or before the 31st July of that year.
-Children turning 3 from August to December commence the following year.
+Children can enter the Preschool program when they have had their third (3) birthday, on or before the 31st July of that year.
+Children turning 3 from August to December commence the following year unless a vacancy becomes available in the second half of the year.
 The commencement date for each child will be determined by their date of birth.
+Start dates are staggered to allow the teacher to offer each child extra guidance on their first day.

-When you walk into a Hills Montessori classroom, you will notice the children working independently and with minimal teacher interference and enjoying the activities, engaging in purposeful work.
-You will also observe the older children helping the younger ones, which is the benefit of the 3 year program.
+When you observe a Hills Montessori classroom, you will notice the children working independently and with minimal teacher interference and enjoying the activities, engaging in purposeful work.
+You will also observe the older children helping the younger ones, which is the benefit of the multi age program.

-We offer prospective parents the opportunity to come in and observe a class in session.
-Observations are for half an hour at 9.15am or 1.00pm.
+We offer prospective parents the opportunity to come in and tour the classrooms in session.
+Please contact the school office for tour bookings.

-To book an Observation Day, or for more information please contact us.
+To book a tour, or for more information please contact us.

 Enrolment and Fees

-To enrol your child in the Montessori Half Day (3-6) Program Program please click here.
+To enrol your child in the Montessori Preschool Program please click here.

-For our schedule of fees please click here.
+For our schedule of fees for Half Day attendance please click here.